Jammu Praja Parishad

 The Jammu Praja Parishad (officially: All Jammu and Kashmir Praja Parishad) was a political party active in the Jammu Division of the Indian-administered Jammu and Kashmir.
 It was founded in November 1947 by the Rashtriya Swayamsevak Sangh activist Balraj Madhok, and served as the main opposition party in the state.
-It maintained close ties with Bharatiya Jana Sangh during its lifetime and merged with the latter in 1963.
+It maintained close ties with Bharatiya Jana Sangh throughout its existence, and finally merged into the latter in 1963.
 Its main activity was to campaign for the close integration of Jammu and Kashmir with India and oppose the special status granted to the state under the Article 370 of the Indian constitution.
 After its merger with the Bharatiya Jana Sangh, the precursor of the present day Bharatiya Janata Party, the party gradually rose in stature.
 As an integral part of the Bharatiya Janata Party, it was a partner in the ruling coalition led by the People's Democratic Party.